Pet Vaccination Renewal Scheduler

 How to Use the Scheduler

 1. Select species: Choose whether your pet is a dog or a cat.
-The scheduler uses this to pick the correct interval for each vaccine.
+This matters because the core vaccine names differ slightly between species, even when the timing is similar.

-2. Select vaccine type: Pick the specific vaccine you want to track:
+2. Select vaccine type: Pick the vaccine you want to track.

 Interpreting Your Results